 On June 3rd through 5th of this year, Earth Links completed an SRI training for smallholder rice farmers in Matagalpa, Nicaragua.
-The project is a collaboration with 4 of our partners; Three Americas, ADDAC (Association for the Diversification and Development of Agricultural Community), SRI-Global and IICA (Inter-American Institute for Cooperation in Agriculture).
+The project is a collaboration with our partners; Three Americas, ADDAC (Association for the Diversification and Development of Agricultural Community), SRI-Global and IICA (Inter-American Institute for Cooperation in Agriculture).

 For those unfamiliar with SRI, (The System of Rice Intensification) it is a climate-smart and environmentally sound method of rice production practiced in over 50 countries.
 The system offers smallholder farmers a viable alternative to the low yields and deleterious effects of conventional rice growing methods.
 The techniques that are used help small farmers improve their yields while lowering costs and conserving water and soil resources.
 And, because the plants have stronger root systems, they are better able to withstand events associated with climate change such as floods, seasonal droughts and increased pest activity. (http://sri.cals.cornell.edu/)

 The training took place on a site selected by ADDAC.
 In attendance were 30 men and women farmers and 3 Agricultural Technicians (who may become trainers) that were introduced to SRI by a lead trainer from IICA, Didier Moreira.
 The training included instruction, then hands on planting of seeds in a grid pattern and training materials left with the participants.
 Follow-up visits will occur as needed by IICA staff in Nicaragua.

 In 2014, Earth Links and SRI-Global partnered to improve communication among interested parties in the LAC (Latin America Caribbean) region and to send technical materials in Spanish.
 The results were positive and the venture laid the foundation for the future relationship with IICA, providing, among many other agricultural resources in Latin America, a platform for a regional Latin American network for the sharing of SRI information.